namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 9/9/24
+- Will be updating our vm-library package to use latest
+- Will pick up something new if integration testing is complete

 ### 9/8/24
-- Pushed changes to the script this morning
+- Pushed changes to the script
-- Also created a small PR so that VSCode shows extension reommcnedations for the frontend project
+- Created a PR so VSCode shows extension recommendations for the frontend project
+- Fixed the vm-date-picker bug
-- Will be mainly integration testing
+- Mostly integration testing and bug fixes

 ### 9/7/24
 - Tested gets most of the day